5 mainframe modernization challenges you should know about

 Mainframe modernization vs. mainframe migration

 Modern mainframe modernization strategies seek to combine the benefits of cloud services with the utilization of already owned infrastructure.
-In this approach, partial mainframe migration to the cloud is just one part of long-term transformation efforts.
+In this approach, partial mainframe migration to a cloud provider is just one part of long-term transformation efforts.

 Wrap up: how to modernize a mainframe in a reliable way?